Ericsson/codechecker/docs/analyzer/user_guide.md

   CppCoreGuidelines, SEI-CERT, or MISRA.
 These are collections of best programming practices to avoid common programming errors.
 Some checkers cover the rules of these guidelines.
-CodeChecker assigns the 'guideline' label to these checkers, such as 'guideline:sei-cert'.
+CodeChecker assigns the 'guideline' label to these checkers, such as 'guideline:sei-cert-c' or 'guideline:sei-cert-cpp'.
   This way you can list and enable those checkers which check the fulfillment of certain guideline rules.
 See the output of "CodeChecker checkers --guideline" command.

   Guidelines are labels themselves, and can be used as a label:
-  '-e guideline:<value>', e.g. '-e guideline:sei-cert'.
+  '-e guideline:<value>', e.g. '-e guideline:sei-cert-c' or
+  '-e guideline:sei-cert-cpp'.

   Note: The 'guideline' label is mandatory when there is ambiguity between the name of a guideline and a checker prefix group or a checker profile.
 This